The Gunny Sack

 3. Nerds Rope

-Easter basket cookie cups with buttercream frosting grass, a chocolate Easter bunny, chocolate eggs and a licorice handle
+Easter basket cookie cups with a chocolate bunny.

 To complete the baskets, I added Ghiradelli Chocolate Caramel Bunnies and Cadbury Mini Eggs, but use any of your favorite Easter candies to decorate the baskets!
-These Easter Basket Cookies Cups turned out so adorable and we delivered them to my nieces and nephews so that we weren’t tempted to eat all of them!
+These Easter Basket Cookie Cups turned out so adorable, and we delivered them to my nieces and nephews so that we weren’t tempted to eat all of them!

 Easter Basket Cookie Cups

 These adorable Easter Basket Cookie Cups are almost too fun to eat!
-An Easter dessert recipe filled with buttercream frosting, chocolate bunnies, and chocolate eggs.
+They are filled with buttercream frosting, chocolate bunnies, and eggs.

 5 from 1 vote